How to Measure Your Body for Clothing

 - Inseam length for pants

-How to measure bust: Place one end of the tape measure at the fullest part of your bust and wrap it around going under your armpits and shoulder blades back to the front.
+How to measure bust: Place one end of the measuring tape at the fullest part of your bust and wrap it around going under your armpits and shoulder blades back to the front.
 Keep the tape snug but not too tight.

-TIP: wear a non-padded bra to get the most accurate measurements.
+TIP: Wear a non-padded bra to get the most accurate measurements.

-How to measure waist: Wrap the tape measure around your natural waistline, which is located about 2 inches (5 cm) above your belly button.
+How to measure waist: Wrap the tape measure across your natural waistline, which is located about 2 inches (5 cm) above your belly button.
 To check, bend to one side – the crease that forms is your natural waistline.